MobilityData/gbfs-validator/RULES.md

 One additional conditionally required file has been added in GBFS version 2.1: vehicle_types.json
-The validator is currently considering this file as required, because the conditions are more complex and can’t be represented by the schema currently.
+The validator is currently considering this file as not required, because the conditions are more complex and can’t be represented by the schema currently.

 # Fields presence and types
 ## Required fields